David Govrin

-David Govrin (born 23 August 1963) is an Israeli diplomat and the former director of Israel’s liaison office in Morocco.
+David Govrin (born 23 August 1963) is an Israeli diplomat and the first Israeli Ambassador in Morocco.

 Career

 Govrin has served as an Israeli diplomat since 1989.
 He served as the First Secretary at the Israeli Embassy in Egypt (1994–1997) and as a Political Counselor in the Permanent Mission of Israel to the UN.
 In addition, he has served in a variety of positions in the Israeli Ministry of Foreign Affairs, including that of Head of the Jordanian Department and Head of department in the Ministry's Planning Bureau.
 He speaks fluent Arabic, and served as Israel's ambassador to Egypt from 2016 to 2020.

 In January 2021, the Israeli Ministry of Foreign Affairs nominated Govrin as Israel's permanent ambassador to Morocco after the two countries agreed to normalize ties in a US-brokered agreement in December 2020.

-Sexual misconduct allegations
+On September 5, 2022, it was announced that Govrin was suspected, following a report by one of the employees, of financial irregularities at the Israeli Mission in Morocco and sexual harassment As a result, the Israeli Ministry of Foreign Affairs decided to return him to Israel for inquiry.
+After the conclusion of the inquiry, Govrin's name was cleared and he resumed his diplomatic duty in Morocco on July 9, 2023.

-In September 2022, the Israeli Ministry of Foreign Affairs sent a team to the Liaison Office in Morocco to begin an investigation following allegations of corruption (unreported gifts) and sexual misconduct involving David Govrin with local women.
-Govrin claimed they were “false allegations and slander.” and that they were fabricated by the chief security officer of the Israeli Liaison in Rabat after a personal feud between the two.
+Following this publication, Govrin filed a defamation lawsuit in the amount of 2.5 Million NIS against Michael Shemesh and the Israeli Public Broadcasting Corporation.
+As part of a settlement agreement, Shemesh and the Corporation deleted twenty-four publications on the matter and committed to refrain from reporting on Govrin's case in the future.

-Govrin was recalled amid the investigations, and Alona Fisher-Kamm was appointed to replace him temporarily.
+In 2023, Govrin published his 2nd book Partnership in the Shadow of Rivalry.
+The book presents and analyzes the relations between Egypt and Israel through Egyptian eyes.